It is illegal for anyone to provide alcohol to anyone under the legal drinking age of 21 years. You may be charged for:

 We will make every attempt to get the charges dismissed or reduced, or to negotiate with Prosecutors to get the minimum allowable penalties.

-NOTE: In addition to criminal penalties, you may be liable in civil litigation if the person to whom you provided alcohol is injured in a car accident or other alcohol-related accident.
+NOTE: In addition to criminal penalties, a Glendale car accident attorney may show that you are liable in civil litigation if the person to whom you provided alcohol is injured in a car accident or other alcohol-related accident.